 Tim’s research pointed to the near-perfect boat for us – an Alberg 30.
 I needed no convincing.
 It is small enough to enjoy in fresh-water local lakes, and yet had proven itself to be ocean-worthy.
 It’s classic lines were seductive.
 We’ve done a little more writing about how we found Ariose, and about Alberg 30s, in the “About our boat” pages on this blog.
 If you’re interested, check them out.
 One of our gaps in making this dream a reality was our sailing skill, or lack thereof.
 I enrolled in a week-long, on board course and achieved my basic and intermediate cruising qualifications, and then, more recently, coastal navigation certification.
 We spent every moment we could in the summer of 2015 sailing on Lake Temiskaming, figuring out the boats quirks and our own.
 And we’ve been reading and watching everything we can consume about all things sailing.

 What about the time?
-Tim’s self employed and his usual pattern of seasonal work lends itself to periods of time off.
+Tim is self employed and his usual pattern of seasonal work lends itself to periods of time off.
 My permanent full-time managerial position didn’t.
 I had had conversations at work about taking a leave of absence.
 The agency was supportive in theory, but when we discussed possible timing, it didn’t look too promising.
-We were in such a state of large-scale change as an organization, with me playing a pivotal role, it was understandable that my request could not be approved.
+We were in such a state of large-scale change as an organization, it was understandable that my request could not be approved.
 A key project that I was strongly committed to had encountered hitches beyond my control and was shifting away from the original intentions.
 I had intended to see it through before embarking on our cruising.
-At the same time, I was feeling life going by too quickly and recognized that there would likely never be a good time from the organization’s perspective for me to be away for an extended time.
+At the same time, I was feeling life going by too quickly and recognized that there would likely never be a good time from my employer’s perspective for me to be away for an extended time.
 If something is important to me, I need to take responsibility for making it happen.
 Tim and I agreed we would head out fall 2016.

-[photo: 1st morning of sabbatical] I took a deep breath, and made the decision step beyond my comfort zone and launch the next phase of my life.
+I took a deep breath, and made the decision step beyond my comfort zone and launch the next phase of my life.
 I tendered my resignation from the job I loved.
 I left a good income with generous benefits, and left the role that I found fulfilling (marathon meetings excepted!) and gave me lots of affirmation and purpose in life.
 I moved in with Tim in his straw bale “garage” – a perfect transition toward a simpler, cruising lifestyle.
 I dipped into retirement savings to carve out a budget for preparing Ariose for cruising, and a budget for about 2 years of daily living.
 Frugal daily living that is!
-I expect to return, refreshed from this sabbatical of sorts, to my career at that time.
+I expect to then return, refreshed from this sabbatical of sorts, to my career.